-We procure raw materials and components from top-tier suppliers and have established long-term relationships with them.
+We procure raw materials and components from, and establish long-term relationships with, top-tier suppliers.
 We manage and control the procurement of raw materials and components for our power banks and cabinets to ensure the safety and quality as well as competitive pricing of our products.
 We attach the same attention-to-detail to our procurement management as we do in our business operation.

 We implement stringent selection processes when choosing our suppliers to ensure quality.
 By negotiating directly with suppliers, we are able to procure raw materials and components in bulk volumes to control our costs.
-In the case that the prices of certain raw materials are on the rise, we may opt to preemptively procure such raw materials in order to reduce our exposure to the fluctuation in cost.
 We have two procurement methods, direct sourcing and indirect sourcing.
 When we source materials directly, we buy raw materials and components from the suppliers and have them shipped to our assembly partners.
 We sometimes store raw materials and components purchased in warehouses that we rent.
 To better manage our manufacturing costs, we also adopt an indirect sourcing method and let assembly partners directly pay for and transit materials from our suppliers.
 However, we still negotiate with and choose suppliers by ourselves.